RISC-V ALE Exercise Book

 On the second part of this exercise, you will receive a sequence of 7 bits that has been encoded.
 You have to extract the data field from this sequence, and also check if the data contains an error caused by a bit flip (there is no need for correcting the data if an error is detected).
 For this error checking, you have to verify the parity of each one of the 3 subsets.

 The XOR operator can be used for a given subset of bits.
-For instance, to check the parity for which pd1 is responsible, p1 XOR d1 XOR d2 XOR d4 must be equal to 0.
+For instance, to check the parity for which p1 is responsible, p1 XOR d1 XOR d2 XOR d4 must be equal to 0.
 Otherwise, there is an error on the encoded data.
 Do this for the 3 subsets of bits in order to check if you can trust the data encoded with Hamming(7, 4).

 Input

-• Line 1 - a sequence of 4 bits that must be encoded in a Hamming code using 3 parity bits.
+• Line 1 - a sequence of 4 bits that must be encoded in a Hamming code using 3 parity bits, followed by a newline character (\n).

-• Line 2 - a sequence of 7 bits that is Hamming encoded, and must be decoded and checked.
+• Line 2 - a sequence of 7 bits that is Hamming encoded, and must be decoded and checked, followed by a newline character (\n).

 Output

-• Line 1 - sequence of 7 bits that has been encoded using Hamming code
+• Line 1 - sequence of 7 bits that has been encoded using Hamming code, followed by a newline character (\n).

-• Line 2 - sequence of 4 bits that has been decoded from the Hamming code.
+• Line 2 - sequence of 4 bits that has been decoded from the Hamming code, followed by a newline character (\n).

-• Line 3 - 1 if an error was detected when decoding the Hamming code, 0 otherwise.
+• Line 3 - 1 if an error was detected when decoding the Hamming code, 0 otherwise, followed by a newline character (\n).

 Examples